-Not all Nations or individuals support the High King, and many may see to bring him low by taking his lands from him while not incurring the wrath of the nation to which the High King may belong.
+Not all Nations or individuals support the High King, and many may see to bringthemlow by taking their lands from them while not incurring the wrath of the nation to which the High King may belong.

 To bring war to the High King: Declare war and Attack as per the normal Land Rules.
-The High King and his retinue as well as his supporting Knights and their retinues count as the High King's surcoated members.
+The High King and their retinue as well as their supporting Knights and their retinues count as the High King's surcoated members.

 Should the invading army successfully siege the Royal City's Capital Castle, the castle is not considered to be truly conquered however, and it is not there for removed and the Conquest Annihilation or sacking action can not be taken.
 The Defenders are Instead trapped in the Castle.
 While trapped in the Capital Castle, the Royal City may continue to earn income or resources from the Capital Hextare, and is still responsible for upkeep on all assets requiring it.
-A free Army is placed on the Capital The King and his forces is then required to fight a grand battle against adjacent Armies if present until they are successful and no Armies are adjacent to the Capital.
+A free Army is placed on the Capital The King and their forces are then required to fight a grand battle against adjacent Armies if present until they are successful and no Armies are adjacent to the Capital.
 The King may then begin to reclaim their lands per the normal Land Rules.

 All Hextares that belong originally to Tarimstadt are always Inflamed when not under the control of Tarimstadt, no matter how long they have been held.
-Any original Tarimstadt Hextare that rebels immediately reverts to the control of the Tarimstadt.
+Any original Tarimstadt Hextare that rebels immediately reverts to the control of Tarimstadt.